 The Grand Tetons & Yellowstone National Parks

 Yellowstone was the first national park.
 Unfortunately, it’s terribly busy; lines are like Disneyland here.
-Its the largest dormant supervolcano on the continent, and as such has a tremendous amount of geothermal features, including over half of the world’s geysers.
+It’s the largest dormant supervolcano on the continent, and as such, has a tremendous amount of geothermal features, including over half of the world’s geysers.
 The Old Faithful geyser is overrated and crowded.

 If you want something more peaceful, head south to the sister park, the Grand Tetons.